-As of March 31, 2014, natural gas constituted approximately 68% of our total proved reserves and approximately 35% of our revenues for fiscal 2014.
-Revenues from oil and gas royalty interests accounted for approximately 23% of our revenues for fiscal 2014.
+As of March 31, 2015, natural gas constituted approximately 61% of our total proved reserves and approximately 38% of our revenues for fiscal 2015.
+Revenues from oil and gas royalty interests accounted for approximately 26% of our revenues for fiscal 2015.

-Mexco believes there is potential for horizontal drilling, multi-stage fracturing and production of oil and gas in a substantial number of properties containing approximately 900 wells in which Mexco holds an interest.
+Mexco believes there is potential for horizontal drilling, multi-stage fracturing and production of oil and gas in a substantial number of properties containing approximately 1,150 wells in which Mexco holds an interest.
 These wells are located in the core area of the horizontal Wolfcamp multi-zone formation in Reagan, Upton, Midland, Martin, Glasscock and Andrews Counties in the Midland Basin of West Texas.
 Such interests vary from .125% to 7.68% working interest (.094% to 6.24% net revenue interest).

-For example, we are in the process of investing approximately \$800,000 in 7 wells located in Reagan County, Texas.
-The first 3 of these wells have been drilled and are currently being completed.
+For example, we are in the process of investing approximately \$650,000 for a 2.3% working interest in 5 wells located in Reagan County, Texas.
+The first 3 of these wells are now producing and the remaining 2 wells have been drilled and are currently being completed.
 These wells are each undergoing a 50 stage zipper fracture treatment through horizontals of approximately 7,000 feet per well at a vertical depth of approximately 8,000 feet.